lydell/run-pty/README.md

 - defaultStatus: This lets you replace 🟢 with a custom status indicator at startup (before your command has written anything).
 The value works like for `status`.

 Instead of JSON, you can also use [NDJSON] – one JSON object per line (blank lines are OK, too).
-This is handy if you generate the file on the fly using a crude script.
+This is handy if you generate the file on the fly using some primitive scripting language.

 ## Credits